IvnSoft/mod_vhost_limit/README.md

   ServerName test.mvh.info
   DocumentRoot /var/www/html/

-<font color=red>  MaxVhostClients 3</font>
+  MaxVhostClients 3

 </VirtualHost>
 ```

 And restart httpd/apache.
+<b>MaxVhostClients</b> will set a maximum number of connections to be accepted for that vhost.

-Everytime you get a visit to that Virtualhost, a per-vhost counter will increment.
+Everytime you get a visit, a per-vhost counter will increment.
 When that connection is finished, the counter will decrement.
 In this case, we are limiting the vhost to 3 simultaneous connections, and every excess visit will receive a HTTP_SERVICE_UNAVAILABLE response.

 > Please note : Using a fastcgi script (e.g. mod_fcgi/php-fpm) might not close the connection immediately after finished.
 It might take a little longer.
 So if you are testing, have this in mind before thinking something broke.